 comment (string)

 connectedLayers (ref. to ThematicLayer)

-connectedCells (ref. to CellSpace)

-connectedNodes (ref. to Node)

 The typeOfTopoExpression attribute represents the topological relationship between two layers.
 It comes as a code list with the following values: contains, within, covers, coveredBy, overlaps and equals.
 Those topological values are in the form of verbs for which the subject is the first instance of the connectedLayers attribute.
 In other words, for two layers successively described by the connectedLayers attribute, e.g Layer 1 and Layer 2, one should read Layer 1 typeOfTopoExpression Layer 2 (e.g., Layer Room contains Layer Furniture).

 An InterLayerConnection also describes the cells or nodes that are connected between two layers, using the connectedCells and/or connectedNodes attributes.
 The former is used when the connection is between two primal spaces and the latter is used otherwise.
 Finally, the comment attribute can contain an additional description for the InterLayerConnection.